-Triggers are business rules you define that run immediately after tickets are created or updated.
+Triggers are business rules you define to run immediately after tickets are created or updated.
 For example, a trigger can be used to notify the customer when a ticket has been opened.
 Another can be created to then notify the customer when the ticket is solved.

 This article describes the building blocks that make triggers and explains how they run.